apexinnova/apexinnova.github.io/index.md

   - image: "/assets/images/banner_1.png"
     heading: "We Are NEXT-GEN <br><span>TECH INNOVATORS</span>"
     heading2: "Empowering Businesses with Cutting-Edge IT Solutions."
     text: "Welcome to the future of IT services, where your vision meets our innovation.
-At Next-Gen Tech Innovators, we specialize in transforming the digital landscape of your business."
+At ApexInnova Consulting, we specialize in transforming the digital landscape of your business."
     button:
       name: "Hire Us"
       link: "#"
   - image: "/assets/images/banner_02.png"
     heading: "We Are NEXT-GEN <br><span>TECH INNOVATORS</span>"
     heading2: "Empowering Businesses with Cutting-Edge IT Solutions"
     text: "Welcome to the future of IT services, where your vision meets our innovation.
-At Next-Gen Tech Innovators, we specialize in transforming the digital landscape of your business."
+At ApexInnova Consulting, we specialize in transforming the digital landscape of your business."
     button:
       name: "Hire Me"
       link: "#"
   - image: "/assets/images/banner_03.png"
     heading: "We Are NEXT-GEN <br><span>TECH INNOVATORS</span>"
     heading2: "Empowering Businesses with Cutting-Edge IT Solutions"
     text: "Welcome to the future of IT services, where your vision meets our innovation.
-At Next-Gen Tech Innovators, we specialize in transforming the digital landscape of your business."
+At ApexInnova Consulting, we specialize in transforming the digital landscape of your business."
     button:
       name: "Hire Me"
       link: "#"

 # Services
 services:
-  heading: "Our Service"
+  heading: "Our Services"
-  text: "When unknow printer took a gallery of type and scramblted it to make a type specimen book"
+  text: "Leading the Way in Business Process Automation, Data Analytics, and App Development."

 # About
 about:
   heading: "Why You Hire Us?"
-  text: "Proin ipsum arcu, lobortis id ullamcorper nec, vehicula eget magna.
-Sed ut malesuada magna, eget lacinia sapien.
-Nam molestie non ex sit amet ornare.
-Nunc in pellentesque ipsum, vel vulputate sapien."
+  text: "Partner with ApexInnova Consulting to harness the power of technology in driving your business forward. "
-  text2: "Suspendisse potenti.
-Aliquam elementum felis purus, quis vulputate libero semper nec.
-Morbi tincidunt maximus nisl vel placerat.
-Curabitur at ligula ac diam elementum hendrerit.
-Suspendisse nec metus eu est laoreet hendrerit vitae non ipsum.
-Nam faucibus elementum arcu, eget eleifend tortor."
+  text2: "We are committed to delivering solutions that are not just innovative but also practical and reliable."
   image: "/assets/images/about.png"
   button:
     name: "Read More"